In this article I will take you into more details about the creation process of the album from the production to the release.

-I still have the interface and use it occasionally for different applications (It's the little blue box in the picture) and its sitting on top of my Focusrite Scarlett 18i20.
+I still have the interface and use it occasionally for different applications.
+But later I upgraded to Focusrite Scarlett 18i20.
 This is an 8 channel interface and its a huge step up from the Presonus's.
 The main reason that drove to upgrade is the connectivity possibilities on the Focusrite, there aren't only 8 inputs but also outputs which means that in case we wanted to use it in conjunction with outboard gear such as compressors for example we can do that.

 If you would like to add the warmth and depth we get from tubes to your vocals, guitar, bass DI tracks, without shedding a fortune, Then you should consider this preamp.

-One thing worth checking if you are buying your first audio interface. the added softwares and the free plugins that comes with the unit.
-Focusrite will offer really sweet deals like the Red compressor plugin that i love and use a lot, Among many others.
+One thing worth checking if you are buying your first audio interface. the added software and the free plugins that comes with the unit.
+Focusrite will offer really sweet deals like the Red compressor plugin that I love and use a lot, Among many others.

-The mic itself is made of cheap plastic and sounds average so it was soon replaced by a Shure SM57 which is the industry standard dynamic mic to use on miking the cabinet of any guitar amp, It's also very affordable, very versatile and a must have in any studio.
+For mics, I got the Shure SM57 which is the industry standard dynamic mic to use on miking the cabinet of any guitar amp, It's also very affordable, very versatile and a must have in any studio.
 And a Røde NT1-A condenser microphone, which is also considered to be the industry standard for recording vocals.
 I will not get too much into it since this is an instrumental album.
-However, i used them for tracking and recording my acoustic guitar and I highly recommend both of these mics.
+However, I used both of these mics for tracking and recording my acoustic guitar and I highly recommend them.

 The Headphone that came with the bundle were Presonus M7 and that sounded surprisingly accurate!!

 It is also selling for cheap separated. however you should handle it with a lot of care. mine fell to it's death after a few month so it had to be replaced.
-And this time I got the AKG K712 so far I'm very happy them, those has flat response which means that they will not color the sound of you mix and that is a must when mixing.
+And this time I got the AKG K712 pro so far I'm very happy them, Those has flat response which means that they will not color the sound of you mix. and that is a must when mixing.
 Also they are Open-Back headphones which means that the sound will slip out of them and not get trapped within your ears causing fatigue and headache after a long mixing session.
-So they will sit comfortably on your ears and still be comfortable after for long hours of use.
+They will sit comfortably on your ears and still be comfortable after for long hours of use.

 If you have a bigger room then consider getting a bigger version of these monitors like the HS7 or the HS8.
-Or you can do as i did when i changed to a bigger room I just got the Yamaha hs8s dedicated subwoofer.
+Or you can do as I did when I moved to a bigger room, I just got the Yamaha HS8s dedicated subwoofer.

 The bigger the room the more bass frequency will get lost in the space especially in an untreated environment so the HS5 on their own might sound tiny and bass lacking.
 That's why bigger set of speakers are recommended in this case or a sub.